Let’s stay in touch

 Perhaps the most annoying factor.
 The subscription fees are too high thus making it too expensive specifically for the freelance developers out there.
 You can only enjoy the optimized performance and graphical improvements by paying a whopping amount for these expensive licenses which kind of bums you out.

 The Mono has long grown old.
 It’s outdated and often creates hurdles for developers especially once the projects reach a definite size.

 Lags on world editing

 As far as game development is concerned, the force is strong with Unity.
-It is an excellent platform and highly recommended for developers, especially those who want to jump start on game development.
-To help you get started there are numerous tutorials out there to familiarize with development process on Unity.
+It is an excellent platform and highly recommended for developers, especially those who want to jump-start game development or build augmented reality apps.
+To help you get started there are numerous tutorials out there to familiarize yourself with the development process on Unity.
 Make sure to check them out before you start.